 As I said, both men were devastated initially.
 But both of them came to realize that it wasn’t them; it was their wife who wanted something more.
 They both came to realize that no matter how much money they had or how manly they were, it would never have been enough.
 In fact, they both came to realize that no matter who their wife married, it would not have worked out because in each case their wives focused on what they perceived they were missing or what they didn’t have.

 Marriage is probably the most important relationship of your life.
 You swear an oath in front of all of your loved ones that you will commit your life to this person.
 Without being emotional, I think almost everyone would agree that you should go to great lengths to save your marriage, to solve the problems.
 Yet, some people abandon that commitment casually and betray the one person to whom they have sworn to be a life-long partner.
-By definition, anyone who would betray his or her lifetime partner is someone that a healthy person would not want to be in
+By definition, anyone who would betray his or her lifetime partner is someone that a healthy person would not want to be in relationship with.

 Whether the women in these examples were flawed or selfish, there are a lot of people who are just simply incapable of long-term loving, giving relationships.
 Whether you call them selfish, self-centered, or dysfunctional, they had a reason for leaving the relationship.
 It might not have been logical or fair, but they truly felt they had to do it.
 The more irrational the reason, the better you are without them.